PlainsightAI/openfilter/docs/observability.md

 ## Core Principles

-1. **No PII in metrics** - Only numeric, aggregated data leaves the process
+1. **No PII in metrics** - Only numeric data leaves the process through the allowlist
 2. **Declarative metrics** - Filters declare what they want to measure, not how
-3. **Open standards** - Uses OpenTelemetry for aggregation and OpenLineage for export
+3. **Open standards** - Uses OpenTelemetry for collection and OpenLineage for export
 4. **Automatic optimization** - Smart histogram bucket generation based on metric type
-5. **Optional raw data** - Controlled export of raw subject data for debugging
+5. **Allowlist security** - Only explicitly approved metrics are exported
 6. **Conditional initialization** - OpenLineage only starts when configured

 ## High-Level Flow